tlarram/MERN-SEPT2022/README.md

-# Welcome to the MERN stack with Heidi/Max
+# Welcome to the MERN stack with Heidi

 ## Instructions
 1. Clone the repo to your computer